Yamagi/vimrc/pack/lsp/start/vimcomplete/README.md

 autocmd FileType python set dictionary=$HOME/.vim/data/pythondict
 ```

 > [!TIP]
 > For completing English words, you can utilize [ngram](https://en.wikipedia.org/wiki/N-gram) completion as outlined below, or opt for a custom dictionary containing frequently used words.
-The default dictionary that comes pre-installed with Linux or MacOS encompasses numerous infrequently used words.
+Unfortunately, the default dictionary that comes pre-installed with Linux or MacOS contains numerous infrequently used words that spam the menu.

+> [!NOTE]
+> For legacy script, the syntax for 'autocmd' is:
+> ```
+> autocmd VimEnter * call g:VimCompleteOptionsSet(vcoptions)
+> ```

-### LSP Completion
+## LSP Completion

 This source obtains autocompletion items from the
 [LSP client](https://github.com/yegappan/lsp).